johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

     loaded a config yet... which won't do anything!

+### User manual

+The latest version of the user manual you're reading now is available on the [RML Amiga website](https://rml-amiga.johnnovak.net/).
+Make sure to read it in its entirety to get the most out of the collection.
+A local version that you can read without an internet connection is included in the **Documentation** folder of your RML Amiga installation.
+Just double-click on `index.html` in that folder and the manual will open in your default browser.
+The full-text search works in the local version too.

 ### Game notes

 Always check the [Game notes](../game-notes/index.md) before trying a game for the